 If the chemical was swallowed, give the person water or milk right away.
 Do not give water or milk if the person is vomiting or has a decreased level of alertness.

-Call the poison control center or your local emergency number (such as 911) for assistance.

-Before Calling Emergency

-Version C - If the chemical was swallowed, give the person water or milk right away.
-Do not give water or milk if the person is vomiting or has a decreased level of alertness.

-Call the poison control center or your local emergency number (such as 911) for assistance.
+Call 911 or the poison control center or your local emergency number for assistance.

 Before Calling Emergency